 With a long history of British visitors, the Costa del Sol has been a honeypot destination for over 60 years, and still it continues to lure in new visitors with each passing year.
 So what’s the draw?
-Experience the glitz and glamour of the Alhambra Palace, spend an evening with a bottle of fizz in one of the many beachside clubs, and keep on top of your game with a favourite Costa del Sol pastime - mini-golf - and you’ll begin to understand.
+Spend an evening with a bottle of fizz in one of the many beachside clubs, and keep on top of your game with a favourite Costa del Sol pastime - mini-golf - and you’ll begin to understand.

 Leaving the glamour to one side for a moment, if you’re a lover of a good beach, the Costa del Sol is never going to let you down.
 The weather’s fantastic all year round, and there’s a great selection of family-friendly stretches, so tots can celebrate the sunshine alongside parents so relaxed they’re horizontal.